We have made some changes to improve the system for supplying school uniform.

 Physical Education and Games

-It is essential for all children to change for physical education.
-Children require a blue school T-shirt, royal blue shorts and plimsolls.
-This uniform for P.E. may be purchased from the school shop in the link above.
+It is essential for all children to wear appropriate clothing for physical education.
+Children require a blue school polo-shirt, royal blue shorts and trainers.
+The polo shirt for P.E. may be purchased from the school shop in the link above.
+Royal blue shorts can be purchased from the uniform supplier or be plain royal blue sports shorts from any supplier.

 Please write your child’s name on their swimming hat with a water-proof marker.
 This is very helpful for the swimming teacher.
 The wearing of goggles is only permitted after a signed ‘Goggle’ form has been received by school.